Skip-the-Line Passes Handle the Plan. WalkOnAlerts Handles the Chaos.

 Everything above frames WalkOnAlerts as a companion to Lightning Lane and Express Pass.
 But here’s the thing: you don’t need either one.

-The bottom line: WalkOnAlerts covers every major US theme park chain.
-If a ride breaks down at any of them, you’ll know the moment it comes back.
+The bottom line: WalkOnAlerts covers every Disney and Universal park in the US.
+If a ride breaks down at any of them, you’ll know when it comes back.
 No Lightning Lane or Express Pass required.

 The Math (Honest Version)